shaunyuan22/SODA/index.md

 ### Support or Contact
-If you have any problems about our SODA benchmark, please be free to contact us [Email](shaunyuan@mail.nwpu.edu.cn)
+If you have any problems about our SODA benchmark, please be free to contact us at [Email](shaunyuan@mail.nwpu.edu.cn).